 Outdoor ducks put enough natural wear and tear on their toenails to keep their nails ground down to a relatively small size.
 Indoor ducks walking exclusively on carpet, tile, and/or hardwoods will NOT wear down their toenails.

-This means: a) if you have exclusively indoor ducks, or b) if your ducks don’t get enough outdoor time to grind down their own toenails, you’ll need to clip their toenails yourself.
+This means: a) if you have exclusively indoor ducks (which we don’t recommend), or b) if your ducks don’t get enough outdoor time to grind down their own toenails, you’ll need to clip their toenails yourself.

 Our two partly indoor ducks spend enough time outside that we’ve never had to clip their toenails.
 However, if your pet ducks have long or curled toenails that need clipping, Open Sanctuary has a good article about how to safely trim your ducks’ toenails without injuring them.

-9. Have a good vacuum. (optional) Have a good air purifier.
+9. Have a good vacuum (not optional).
+Have a good air purifier (optional).

 We’ve already mentioned the Neater Feeder as a way to reduce food and water splash from your indoor/pet ducks.
 What else should you expect when you have pet ducks?
 Any other duck cleaning tips?

 Most ducks molt twice per year.